-If this form is used to create a restriction over own land in accordance with section 46A then the dealing must be lodged using the paper dealing form and also be:
+If this form is used to create a restriction over own land in accordance with section 46A then the dealing must be lodged as a Dealing with Exception and also be:

 executed by the mortgagee or chargee of a registered mortgage or charge affecting the benefited and the burdened land and

 accompanied by the written consent of the Lessee of a registered lease affecting the benefited or burdened land.

 NOTE: Both the registered proprietor and the applicant must be represented in the workspace for this dealing form.

 Before lodging this document electronically via an Electronic Lodgment Network, a Subscriber must:

 establish their client’s right to deal with the land

 have a properly completed and executed Client Authorisation form and

 retain evidence that supports the dealing (see Supporting Evidence below).

 The Subscriber must also certify that they have taken reasonable steps to ensure that the instrument is correct and compliant with relevant law and any Prescribed Requirement.